Are you a workshop organizer or facilitator?

 Download the slideshow: NFPA-EV_WorkshopSlides_UPDATED

 The Pre-Workshop Learning video courses are an important aspect of the overall U.S. Department of Energy grant project that NFPA was awarded.
 Along with developing the workshop materials, NFPA was tasked with creating video courses about preparing communities for electric vehicles geared toward various industry professionals.
-These videos will serve as a part of this project, but they will be available in the future via NFPA for people to watch and learn about community electrification from the perspective of their industry.

 These industries include first-responders, insurance adjusters, automotive dealerships, local government officials, and more.
 The video courses will give a brief overview of the basics of electric vehicles and EV charging along with information about how a specific industry can prepare for and contribute to current and future electrification projects.